alandtse/tesla/POLLING_POLICY.md

 - HVAC is on or ...
 - The car is connected to a charger (even if it is not actively charging)

 This will allow you to get more recent data from your car for e.g. statistical purposes as long as a charger is connected.
-Since this might keep the car awake and use more energy than allowing the car to sleep, it might incur a real cost as the car will need to charge more, and more often.
+Since this might keep the car awake and use more energy than allowing the car to sleep, a real cost might incur as the car will need to charge more, and more often.

+If the car has been parked for more than 10 minutes, and is not connected to a charger, the same throttle as for the normal policy will set the interval back to 660 seconds.

 ### Polling Policy: Always

 With Polling Policy set to "always" it will poll the car every `polling_interval` seconds as long as the following criteria is met:

 - The car is awake

+There are not checks here to see if the car has been parked for a long time or if a charger is connected.
+So this setting can potentially keep the car awake forever.

 ## Potential Battery impacts